-While here at Temple Israel, Rabbi Olshein serves as an Executive Committee member (currently Treasurer, formerly Secretary) of the Palm Beach County Board of Rabbis and is active with the City of West Palm Beach’s Mayor’s Interfaith Advisory Council.
-Upon her arrival, Rabbi Olshein created an ongoing partnership with CROS (Christians Reaching Out to Society) Ministries to create a neighborhood Food Pantry at the Urban League Community Resource Center.
+Here in West Palm Beach, Rabbi Olshein is now the first female President (previously Treasurer and Secretary) of the Palm Beach County Board of Rabbis and is active with the City of West Palm Beach’s Mayor’s Interfaith Advisory Council.
+Upon her arrival, Rabbi Olshein created an ongoing partnership with CROS (Christians Reaching Out to Society) Ministries to create the West Palm Beach Food Pantry at the Urban League Community Resource Center.
 She also works with the MLK Coordinating Committee to facilitate Temple Israel’s annual MLK Interfaith Freedom Shabbat Celebration.
 Rabbi Olshein was awarded the Jewish Federation of Palm Beach County’s inaugural Tikkun Olam/Community Service Award in 2016.

-Rabbi Olshein received an Interfaith New Clergy Program Fellowship from Chautauqua Institution in Chautauqua, New York, and is currently a member of Chautauqua Institution’s Interfaith Clergy Alumni Program Leadership Team.
-Additionally, she has been selected as an instructor for the Special Studies Department at Chautauqua Institution and has lectured at the Chautauqua’s Everett Jewish Life Center.
+Rabbi Olshein received an Interfaith New Clergy Program Fellowship from Chautauqua Institution in Chautauqua, New York, and was currently a member of Chautauqua Institution’s Interfaith Clergy Alumni Program Leadership Team.
+Additionally, she has been selected as an instructor for the Special Studies Department at Chautauqua Institution for three seasons, and has lectured several times at Chautauqua’s Everett Jewish Life Center.

-Rabbi Olshein’s professional passions include teaching adult education, organizing and leading congregational Jewish music, bringing awareness to local and international social justice issues through her work with American Jewish World Service and other organizations, creating interfaith opportunities for dailogue and worship, and facilitating workshops on spirituality in everyday life.
-Her own “Jewish journey” was featured in the URJ’s Reform Judaism magazine (http://rjmag.org/Articles/
+Rabbi Olshein’s professional passions include creating meaningful creative worship opportunities, teaching adult education, organizing and leading congregational Jewish music, bringing awareness to local and international social justice issues through her work with American Jewish World Service and other organizations, creating interfaith opportunities for dialogue and worship, and facilitating workshops on spirituality in everyday life.
+Her own “Jewish journey” was featured in the URJ’s Reform Judaism magazine.

 In her spare time, Rabbi Olshein enjoys crocheting handmade kippot (one of her kippot is currently on display in the Jewish Museum of Berlin); taking gourmet cooking classes and planning meaningful travel all over the world.
-In recent years, she has spent her vacation time as an official Chaplain for the 2010 Vancouver Winter Olympics, as the Rabbi on cruise ships in the Caribbean and Mediterranean for Passover and Chanukah, and as a guest Rabbi in Auckland, New Zealand, Las Vegas, Nevada, and Erie, Pennsylvania.
+In recent years, she has spent her vacation time as an official Chaplain for the 2010 Vancouver Winter Olympics, as the Rabbi on cruise ships in the Caribbean and Mediterranean for Passover and Chanukah, and as a Visiting Rabbi and Scholar-in-Residence in Auckland, New Zealand; Las Vegas, Nevada; Erie, Pennsylvania, and Chautauqua, New York.